fraser29/spydcmtk/README.md

 - dicom to image data (vti format).
 Suitable for 3D image volumes.
 This format is axis aligned (there is no embedded transformation).
 But "Field Data" embedded in the file are included as "ImageOrientationPatient" which, along with the Image Origin and Image Spacing methods can be used to construct a transformation matrix allowing conversion form image to real world coordinate space.

-- dicom to structured dataset (vts format).
+- *WORK IN PROGRESS*: dicom to structured dataset (vts format).

-- dicom to planar dataset (vtp format).
+- *WORK IN PROGRESS*: dicom to planar dataset (vtp format).

+### Dicom to Nifti

+Relies on [*dcm2nii*](https://people.cas.sc.edu/rorden/mricron/dcm2nii.html), which must be installed and in path.

+### Dicom to HTML

+Will build a standalone .html file to display dicom series in [*ParaView Glance*](https://www.kitware.com/exporting-paraview-scenes-to-paraview-glance/) renderer.